Day One - 1 July 2026

 Laurie Michel, Business Development Operations & Partnerships Lead (Creating Chances)

-Frida Komesaroff, Senior Manager National Youth Employment (Brotherhood of St Lawrence)
+Anamlee Griffin, Senior Manager Youth Employment Partnerships and Governance Lead (Brotherhood of St Laurence)

 Youth unemployment persists not for lack of effective programs, but because those programs are expected to resolve challenges that sit beyond their reach in policy, funding and system design.